openenergymonitor/guide/source/setup/pulse-counting.markdown

 It is advisable to shield the sensor and the meter from bright light as this can adversely affect readings.
 </p>

-1. Identify your utility meter's pulse output, usually a red flashing LED marked 'KWh'.
+1. Identify your utility meter's pulse output, usually a red flashing LED marked 'kWh'.
 Stick the sensor over the LED, carefully aligning the hole so the flashing LED shines through clearly.
 Be sure to clean any dust from the meter face before attaching the sensor.

 2. Plug sensors RJ45 connector into emonPi / emonTx RJ45 socket.